Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Evaluation

-We here focus on more challenging MABs, \ie those where the underlying reward distributions do not fit into the exponential family assumption.
-The following studied scenarios differ in the amount of mixture overlap and the similarity between arms:
+The reward distributions of the contextual bandits in these simulated scenarios are Gaussian mixtures, which differ in the amount of mixture overlap and the similarity between arms.

+\texttt{Scenario A} is a mixture of two Gaussian distributions, where there is a significant overlap between arm rewards.
+Note the unbalanced nature of the mixture in arm 2: rewards from a mixture component with low expected value are drawn with probability $0.3$, and higher rewards are expected with probability $0.7$.

-The reward distributions of these contextual bandits are Gaussian mixtures dependent on a two dimensional uncorrelated uniform context, \ie $x_{i,t}\sim\U{0,1}$, $i\in\{0,1\}$, $t\in \Natural$.
-These reward distributions are complex --- not within the exponential family of distributions: they are all multi-modal, unbalanced in \texttt{Scenarios A} and \texttt{B}, and with heavy tails in \texttt{Scenario C}.
-In \texttt{Scenario A}, there is a significant overlap between arm rewards, with quite unbalanced mixtures for arm 1. \texttt{Scenario B} describes a MAB with different per-arm reward distributions: a linear Gaussian distribution for arm 0, a bi-modal Gaussian mixture for arm 1, and an unbalanced Gaussian mixture with three components for arm 2.
-Finally, \texttt{Scenario C} models heavy-tailed distributions, where the bandit is subject to outlier rewards.
+\texttt{Scenario B} describes a MAB with different per-arm reward distributions: a linear Gaussian distribution for arm 1, a bi-modal Gaussian mixture for arm 2, and an unbalanced Gaussian mixture with three components for arm 3.
+Rewards for each arm of this bandit are drawn from different distributions, a MAB setting not previously addressed in the literature.

-We recall that, even if each scenario is a different MAB setting --- with diverse model classes per-arm in \texttt{Scenario B} --- our proposed Thompson sampling framework is readily applicable to all.
-On the contrary, alternative methods, such as those based on Gaussian processes~\cite{ip-Srinivas2010,ip-Gruenewaelder2010,ic-Krause2011} require the specification of the correct model class of the MAB they are targeting.
-These methods, although interesting and flexible, require knowledge of the true underlying model class (\ie what mean and kernel functions to use) and suffer from model misspecification.

-Here, since there is no alternative algorithm to address all MAB scenarios jointly, we compare our proposed Algorithm~\ref{alg:nonparametric_ts} to an Oracle Thompson sampling: one that knows the true number of underlying mixtures of the problem it is targeted to.
-Note that this is only possible in simulation, where we have access to the reward generation function.
-Specifically, each Oracle Thompson sampling uses a Dirichlet distribution with the true underlying dimensionality $K$ per-scenario --- instead of a nonparametric prior on the mixtures --- and follows the Gibbs sampler as explained in Section~\ref{sec:proposed_method}.

-For each considered scenario, we compare the performance of our proposed method to that of each per-scenario tuned Oracle Thompson sampling.
-We reiterate that this is only possible in a simulated environment, as knowing the reward complexity of a MAB beforehand is impractical --- an alternative would be to run multiple model assumptions in parallel, with a subsequent model selection.

-Fig.~\ref{fig:linear_gaussian_mixtures} shows the cumulative regret --- as in Eqn.~\eqref{eq:cumulative_regret} --- of the proposed nonparametric mixture model Thompson sampling, along with each per-scenario Oracle Thompson sampling.
-Due to the capacity of Bayesian nonparametrics to autonomously adjust the complexity of the model to the sequentially observed data, the proposed method can, without any per-scenario tuning ($d_a=0$ and $\gamma_a=0.1$, $\forall a$, in all the experiments), readily target all of them.